Protective Life’s Insurance Plan for Dentists

 • Created Figma design systems to ensure cohesion and consistency across marketing channels and devices, while also increasing efficiency, ensuring the project stayed on track and on budget

-• Evaluated performance each month and quarter to identify and plan continuous improvement opportunities
+• Evaluated site and email performance each month and quarter to identify and plan continuous improvement opportunities

 Key considerations